wooldridge/alerting-example/README.md

 Steps for creating a simple MarkLogic alerting example in JavaScript.

-1. In MarkLogic, create a database named "alert" with the default settings.
+1. In MarkLogic, create a forest named "alert" and attach it to a new database named "alert".
+Use the default settings for both the forest and the database.

 2. Run the following scripts in Query Console (http://localhost:8000/qconsole) in the context of the "alert" database: